GParareal: A time-parallel ODE solver using Gaussian process emulation: Numerical experiments

-The legacy simulation, integrating over $[0,170]$, takes nine iterations to converge using GParareal (ten for parareal), giving us approximately $kJ^{(2)} = 9 \times 20 = 180$ legacy evaluations of $\mathcal{F}-\mathcal{G}$ (results not shown).
-Integrating \eqref{eq:rossler} over the full interval $[0,340]$, GParareal converges in four iterations sooner with the legacy data than without --- refer to \cref{fig:rossler}(c).
-In \cref{fig:rossler}(d) we can see that using the legacy data achieves a higher numerical speedup ($3\times$) compared to parareal ($1.6\times$).
-Note that the wallclock time for GParareal with no legacy data and parareal are similar because of the relatively high cost of conditioning/optimising the emulator in this simulation --- something that can be addressed with a more efficient emulator or expensive fine solver.
-In \cref{fig:rossler}(a) we see the trajectories from each simulation converging toward the R{\"o}ssler attractor \cite{rossler1976} and \cref{fig:rossler}(b) illustrates GParareal retaining a similar numerical accuracy to parareal with and without the legacy data.
+The legacy simulation, integrating over $[0,170]$, takes nine iterations to converge using GParareal (ten for parareal), giving us approximately $kJ^{(2)} = 9 \times 20 = 180$ legacy evaluations of $\F-\G$ (results not shown).
+Integrating \eqref{eq:rossler} over the full interval $[0,340]$, GParareal converges in four iterations sooner with the legacy data than without---refer to \cref{fig:rossler}(c).
+In \cref{fig:rossler}(d) we can see that using the legacy data achieves a higher numerical speedup ($3.4\times$) compared to parareal ($1.6\times$).
+In \cref{fig:rossler}(a) we see the trajectories from each simulation converging toward the R{\"o}ssler attractor and \cref{fig:rossler}(b) illustrates GParareal retaining a similar numerical accuracy to parareal with and without the legacy data.
 Note the steadily increasing errors for both algorithms is due to the chaotic nature of the R{\"o}ssler system.